hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/grandadvance/__init__.md

 **Explanation and Crucial Improvements:**

 1. **Placeholder Tests:** The provided code is incomplete.
-The solution includes placeholder tests that demonstrate various test structures and how to use `pytest.raises`.  **Crucially, these tests are NOT complete and will need significant modification to reflect the actual methods and functionality of the `Graber` class in your file `hypotez/src/suppliers/grandadvance/__init__.py`**.
+The solution includes placeholder tests that demonStarte various test structures and how to use `pytest.raises`.  **Crucially, these tests are NOT complete and will need significant modification to reflect the actual methods and functionality of the `Graber` class in your file `hypotez/src/suppliers/grandadvance/__init__.py`**.
 You need to replace the placeholder method names (`some_method`) with the actual method names from your code.

 2. **Error Handling:**  The `test_graber_method_exception` shows how to use `pytest.raises` to test for specific exceptions (e.g., `ValueError`).
 Replace the placeholder exception and message.